paulzimmclay/smile-widget-code-challenge/README.md

+# New fork info:

+Hi!
+Thanks for the opportunity to interview with Smile Direct Club!
+Any feedback is much appreciated!

+*Thought Process:*
+1. Install Django REST
+2. Get anything back from API with Postman

 # smile-widget-code-challenge

 The Smile Widget Company currently sells two types of smile widgets: a Big Widget and a Small Widget.
 We'd like to add more flexibility to our product pricing.